-It is not possible to disentangle the possible thermal contribution of the dust, from the synchrotron emission, and for the latter the contribution of the radio jet and that of star formation.
-We may note however that the continuum is much less extended than the molecular torus, suggesting that the thermal dust emission from the torus is not dominating.
-The continuum is centered at the same position as the AGN location, given in Table \ref{tab:samp} within the beam of previous works \citep{Combes2019}.
+It is not possible to disentangle the possible dust thermal contribution, from the synchrotron emission, and for the latter the contribution of the radio jet and that of star formation.
+However, we may note that the continuum is much less extended than the molecular torus, suggesting that the thermal dust emission from the torus is not dominating.
+The continuum is centered at the same position as the AGN location, given in Table \ref{tab:samp} within the beam of $\sim$ 0.1\arcsec \citep{Combes2019}.

 When taking into account higher frequency observations for CI and CO(6-5) (Audibert et al. in prep), it is possible to infer that the dust emission is not dominating in both galaxies.
-At 690~GHz, and a beam of 0.05$\times$0.04\arcsec, the coñtinuum of NGC~1672 is not detected.
+At 690~GHz, and a beam of 0.05$\times$0.04\arcsec, the continuum of NGC~1672 is not detected.
 In NGC~613, the continuum is detected at 690~GHz, and is 3~mJy beam$^{-1}$ with the same beam.
 However, it is not detected at 492~GHz ($<$ 0.5~mJy beam$^{-1}$), with this same beam, suggesting that the synchrotron dominates.